-A new global study carried out in 28 countries by Ipsos, in collaboration with the Global Institute for Women’s Leadership at King’s College London for International Women’s Day shows that:
+A new global study carried out in 28 countries by Ipsos on its Global Advisor online platform, in collaboration with the Global Institute for Women’s Leadership at King’s College London for International Women’s Day shows that:

 - People believe the gender pay gap is real and important, but are divided over whether it should be a top priority right now